Spooky063/drupal/8/snippets/modules/inject-storage.md

-To inject a specific storage into a custom service your can:
+To inject a specific storage into a custom service you must:

 1. Inject a specific storage into your service (here the node storage)